- How much are kittens? Pet kittens are $1200, show/alter kittens are

 gender neutral.
 So, unless your previous cat was a lot older when they were fixed, you should be fine with either sex.

 - Do Ragdolls shed?
 YES!!!
-If you read somewhere or on some
+If you read somewhere or

-they may not shed as much as some other breeds.
+said, they may not shed as much as some other breeds.
 But, they do shed.
 How much will depend on a lot of things.